-The steam bicycle was never a practical means of transport, the problems of carrying enough water and fuel being intractable; but people are still building steam bicycles today:
+The steam bicycle was never a practical means of transport, the problems of carrying enough water and the extra weight of a boiler being intractable; but people are still building steam bicycles today.

 The Hubbard steambike was custom built by Arthur "Bud" Hubbard of Monroe, Connecticut, during the early 1970's.
 He was following a two-part article published in The Model Engineer and Electrician for April 1918.

 It looks like a solid and well-designed piece of construction.